 Dougherty implies that if he had not left Norma Jeane alone, circumstances would have been different for them.
 He talks of Norma Jeane Dougherty and Marilyn Monroe as though they were two different people -- as if in his absence persons and forces beyond his control changed his naive, uncomplicated Norma Jeane into an ambitious, calculating career woman.

 It's difficult to doubt the sincerity of Dougherty's comments.
 But in the end, his argument is unconvincing.
-Norma Jeane pursued her career with a determination that belies Dougherty's insistence that she enjoyed "peace and tranquility, security, the uncomplicated joy of just being alive" while married to him.
+Norma Jeane pursued her career with a determination that belies Dougherty's insistence that she enjoyed "peace and tranquility, security, [and] the uncomplicated joy of just being alive" while married to him.
 It seems unlikely that Dougherty's presence would have been sufficient to deter Norma Jeane's ambitions.

 When Jim shipped out again, he knew that Norma Jeane was slipping away from him.
 She sent him no letters once he was back out to sea, whereas before, she had written almost every day.